Stanislabski/Stanislabski.github.io/team/index.md

 ## Alumni

-We are proud of our former lab members and grateful for the lasting impact they’ve made on our work and community.
-Whether continuing in academia, industry, or new adventures, they remain part of our extended lab family.
+Our former lab members have made meaningful contributions that continue to shape our work.
+Whether they’ve pursued careers in academia, industry, or other paths, they will always remain part of our broader lab community.

 {% include list.html data="members" component="portrait" filter="group == 'alum'" style="small" %}